Coldmirror

-Kathrin "Kaddi" Fricke, better known by her pseudonym Coldmirror, is a German YouTube creator and comedian.
+Kathrin Fricke, better known by her nickname Kaddi or online pseudonym Coldmirror, is a German YouTube creator and comedian.
 The pseudonym was inspired by the song "Creatures That Kissed in Cold Mirrors" by the band Cradle of Filth.
 She operates one of the most popular German YouTube channels, moderated radio and television programmes, and publishes blog and vlog entries.

 Early life

 Fricke was born and raised in Bremen and studied art history and philosophy at the University of Bremen.
 She finished her bachelor's degree in 2010 with a research paper about the production of video films and a film project about Internet and video game addiction.

 According to her own statements, she suffered from strong depression for domestic reasons.
 In an interview on the YouTube channel "clixoom" she explained that, among other things, the Harry Potter series and the desire to know how it would continue gave her energy and safeguarded her from suicide.
 However, she stated that this was not necessarily due to the books' exciting plots, but rather simply "having something that you can look forward to."

 Kathrin Fricke began early, together with a friend, to record radio dramas, which laid the foundation of her creativity.
 In 2000 she joined the team of "MixX", a youth television broadcast, as voluntary editor.
 At this time she compiled her first own websites, where she, for example, published self-drawn pictures with fantasy plots.
 Her fan fictions with the characters of the Harry Potter series occupied a significant part of her website and stirred attention on the Internet.